Philadelphia Debt Settlements Lawyer

 Debt settlement is the process by which an individual or a company negotiates with creditors for a reduced payment of their debts in exchange for lump sum payments.
-If you are behind on your debts but you have a source of income or assets, you may benefit from negotiating with your creditors.
-Collection is expensive and uncertain, so if you offer your creditors cash, they are likely to accept a reduced offer because they would have to spend that money, and additional time, on collection services and attorneys.
+If you are behind on your debts, but you have a source of income or assets, you may benefit from negotiating with your creditors.
+Collection is expensive and uncertain, so if you offer your creditors cash, they are likely to accept a reduced offer, because otherwise they would have to spend that money, and additional time, on collection services and attorneys.

-Who should engage in Debt Settlement?
+Who Should Engage in Debt Settlement?

-Debt settlement is not appropriate for everyone.
+Debt Settlement is not appropriate for everyone.
 The ideal client is an individual who has significant debts that he cannot handle, but has a source of savings that comprise at least half the debt load.
 Alternatively, individuals who do not have savings but have income are also good candidates.
 Note, however, that if you have significant assets that your creditor is aware of, it may work against you.
 A creditor may be less inclined to take a reduced payout if it knows you have a boat and a summer condo.